What is measles?

 - Unvaccinated travellers to areas where measles is endemic (common)

-- Individuals with poor immunity (e.g. due to HIV/AIDS, leukaemia, cancer, corticosteroid therapy), regardless of their immunisation status
+- Individuals with immunodeficiency (e.g. due to infection with HIV/AIDS, leukaemia, cancer, corticosteroid therapy), regardless of their immunisation status

 - Migrants and refugees